malumisa/Project_1_team_8/README.md

 Section 2 -

 Section 3 -
-HFCE and its components are largely influenced by disposable income, as the q1 2017 -q4 2019 results indicate.
-However, the impacts of the pandemic have been uneven.
+HFCE and its components are largely influenced by disposable income, as the q1 2017 -q4 2019 significant results indicate .
 If we include  both pre-pandemic and pandemic data in the  analysis, results are not consistent.
-For example for q1 2010- q3 2022, HDI does not seem to influence spending patterns on transport, food, beverage and accommodation services.
-For q1 2017 -q3 2022, spending on HFCE, clothing and footwear and accommodation services is not  drivedn by HDI.
-Narrowing our focus to pandemic data leaves out Food as explained by changes in disposable income.
-There are  also some interesesting insights on some of the results in this period.
+For example, analysying the full data q1 2017 -q3 2022; spending on HFCE, clothing and footwear and accommodation services are not  drivedn by HDI.
+There are  also some notable puzzle on some of the results in this period.
 Spending on transport and food, beverage and accommodation are  inversely related with HDI.
-This could point to the hardships associated with the oandemic as households' spending on high contact services was muted.
+The distortion stems from inclusion of COVID-19 data which points to the hardships associated with the pandemic as households' spending on high contact services was muted.

-results associated wth the pandemic (qq1 2020 -q3 2022)highlight the impact of the pandemic on Canadian households.
-Many lost their jobs and consequently income whilst others tpped into their savings.
-This also came a t a time when households became more conscious about their health and finances, triggeruing precautionary savings.
+Narrowing our focus to pandemic data leaves out Food as the only spending component explained by changes in disposable income.
+Without doubt, the impacts of the pandemic on Canadia households have been uneven.
+Many lost their jobs and consequently income whilst others tapped into their savings.
+This also came at a time when households became more conscious about their health and finances, triggering precautionary savings.
 Fiscal support from the dederal governmnet also boosted savings.
 In a recent survey by Statistics Canada, nearly threee in four Canadians reported that rising prices affect their ability to to meet daily expenses such as transportatopn, housing, food, and clothing.
-As such, many households are adjusting their spending habits including delaying moving to a new rental
+As such, many households  adjusted their spending habits hence the insignificant impact of HDI to drive spending compenents in the period q1 2020- q3 2022.

 Section 4 -